To understand how certain problems can affect your child's vision, it’s important

-(the visual cortex) that assembles the signals into images (our vision).
+This part of the brain turns the signals into images (our vision).

 patterns have been observed.
 These include dominant (one gene passed from a parent

-with a refractive error to a child), recessive (caused by two
+with a refractive error to a child), recessive (caused by two genes, one inherited

-and multifactorial (combination of genes and environment).
+of genes and environment).
 Refractive errors are present in a number of genetic disorders,

 such as Marfan syndrome and Down syndrome.